huwu55/React-Mongo-MusicSongLyrics/README.md

 install
 ```

+### Database Set Up
+Use Mongodb, and Mongoose to access database
+* User schema
+    * name - user name, must be unique
+    * password_hash - password length must greater than 5, use `bcrypt` to generate hash
+    * favorites - collection of songs from Song as reference
+    * playlists - collection of playlists from Playlist as reference
+* Playlist schema
+    * name - playlist name
+    * songs - collection of songs from Song as reference
+* Song schema
+    * name - song name
+    * artist - artist name
+    * thumbnail - thumbnail picture url
+    * video - YouTube video url
+    * lyrics

 ### Running the tests
 To run a local testing server, go to the root directory of this project and run this command in your terminal:
 ```